Introduction

 module instanceof Module; // true

-All modules automatically get a parent
+All modules automatically get a parent property that links

 back to the prototype of the parent.
 You can use this to override a